cinchy-co/Documentation/cql/the-basics-of-cql/cinchy-supported-functions/connections-functions.md

 ## JSON\_ESCAPE <a href="#json_escape" id="json_escape"></a>

-This function is used in Connections to escape parameter values and be safe to use inside a JSON document without breaking it
+This function escapes reserved or special characters in parameter values in a JSON document, making it possible to insert them into strings.

-This function can be used in a REST API connection anywhere that allows parameters to be, such as the URL endpoint, the Request Body, or a Post-Sync Script.
+Use this function in any REST API connection that accepts parameters, such as URL endpoints, Request Body, or Post-Sync Scripts.

 ### Syntax